 Even if your RV and Contents are fully covered, what a hassle to have to go through the insurance process and basically start again, sourcing all the new bits and pieces you need with the van.
 And if stolen, you may as well forget about getting your van back.
 Even the insurance companies admit almost none are recovered.
-Most are believed to end up on remote bush blocks, used as a permanent shack / weekender.
+Most are believed to end up on remote bush blocks, used as permanent shacks/weekenders.

 Hitch Locks and Wheel clamps are the most common and effective devices with some insurance policies requiring these both to be installed as a minimum.
 Here’s a quick overview together with a few other options.

-Hitch locks are a quick and easy way to secure your RV by covering the hitch with a lockable mechanism which stops people from being able to attach their towbar.
-These are usually small compact devices that can vary in price from $15 for basic locks to over $150 for premium locks, some which include electronic alarms
+Hitch locks are a quick and easy way to secure your RV by covering the hitch with a lockable mechanism that stops people from being able to attach their towbar.
+These are usually small compact devices that can vary in price from $15 for basic locks to over $150 for premium locks, some of which include electronic alarms.

 Cons – Thefts have been reported with a hitch lock still attached by using the safety chain to tow the vehicle away.
 A hitch lock also doesn’t stop the RV from being moved around.

-Pros – Stops the vehicle from being moved and are difficult to remove
+Pros – Stops the vehicle from being moved and is difficult to remove

 Cons – Can have difficulty fitting various wheel sizes.
-Versions without the wheel nut cover increases the risk of a thief removing the full wheel and replacing with the spare.
+Versions without the wheel nut cover increase the risk of a thief removing the full wheel and replacing it with the spare.

 Other security devices worth checking out include removable security bollards, GPS tracking devices, Alarm systems, security cameras & secure storage.
 We suggest using a combination of at least 2-3 devices to secure your RV.